Am I Undercharging? How to Tell if You’re Underpricing Your MSP Services

 4. Clients expect more than the contract actually says

 Scope creep is a silent margin killer.
-When clients start expecting services outside the agreed contract, like additional helpdesk hours, proactive projects, or ad-hoc cloud migrations, you’re effectively working for free until you adjust pricing or have an honest conversation about expectations with those extra services they’re receiving.
+When clients start expecting services outside the agreed contract, like additional help-desk hours, proactive projects, or ad-hoc cloud migrations, you’re effectively working for free until you adjust pricing or have an honest conversation about expectations with those extra services they’re receiving.

 What can help with this is making sure your contracts are airtight to begin with so you have something physical to point to if you refuse to offer a service outside the scope of their contract with you.